Guys, Homemade Chocolate Chip Cookies Really Aren’t That Difficult

 - Bake for 7-9 minutes or until edges are golden brown.

-This is what Meg A. and I use for all our chocolate chip cookie needs.
-It’s not a huge departure from the classic Toll House recipe, but it makes a difference.
+As you can see it’s not a huge departure from the classic Toll House recipe, but it makes a difference.
 Many recipes call for an optional addition of nuts.
 This boggles my mind, considering I’ve never actually met someone who genuinely prefers their chocolate chip cookies to have nuts mixed in.
 Typically you see this kind of travesty being perpetrated by old people who’ve simply been making it that way for the past six decades of their life, unaware that nobody actually likes it that way.
 So point being, if you see nuts in the recipe, screw that.
 Don’t bother, even if you like nuts.
 It messes with the texture of the dough anyway, since overloading each cookie with individual sections that aren’t part of the homogenous dough disrupts chemistry of the baking going on.
 For that same reason we use fewer chips.
 While a lot of people like chocolate, thiiiis is a bad idea, considering that there just isn’t enough space in the dough for such a large number of chips.
 The tweaks work out for the best, and the recipe is slightly less complicated this way.

 - Soften the butter in the microwave.
 One of the major annoyances in baking is having to possess the foresight of taking your butter out hours in advance.
 Cookie-baking doesn’t necessarily need to always be a planned, manufactured occasion.
 Put your sticks into the microwave, microwave them on each side for 10 seconds.
 When it feels soft-ish, NOT mushy, soft-ish, take those bad boys out.
 Instant softened butter.